 I believe that infants require more extended transition periods.
 This is based on attachment figures and separation anxiety.

-Daycare Transition Timing Can vary
+Daycare Transition Timing Can Vary

-Daycare and Separation Anxiety
+Child Care and Separation Anxiety

-While separation anxiety can be frustrating, often, it’s just part of the deal and not indicative of a developmental problem.
+While separation can be frustrating, often, it’s just part of the deal and not indicative of a developmental problem.
 It is a normal stage in your child’s development that will likely progress to healthier attachments over time.
-This separation anxiety in infants can occur whenever their primary caregivers leave, whether to go to work, go grocery shopping, or even just leave the room.
+This separation in infants can occur whenever their primary caregivers leave, whether to go to work, go grocery shopping, or even leave the room.
 Because of this, it’s easy to imagine the stress a child will feel when they transition to attending childcare away from the attachment figure for the entire day.
 Children do not have a concept of time as an adult.
 A few hours at daycare feels like a full day of stress, fear, and all sorts of negative emotions.

 For children 18 months and up, it should be about a weeklong and look similar to this one:

-- Day 1 9:30 am-10:30 am (parent stays with child)
+Day 1 9:30 am-10:30 am (parent stays with the kid)

 Day 2 9:30-10:30 am

 Day 3 9:30-12:30 am

 Day 4 9:30-2:30 pm